mikechambers/digest/README.md

 * Provides a optimized reading experience
 * Support for core article content, images and audio
 * Easily navigate between sections and articles
-* Ability to read offline
+* Has ability to be read offline
 * Reading is HTML based, so you can choose your reading client
 * Quickly jump to source articles on The Economist website
 * Generates an RSS feed for audio content that can be used to listen to weekly edition as a podcast in your favorite podcast client
-* Ability to sync and listen to the audio podcast offline
+* Has ability to sync and listen to the audio podcast offline
-* Support for article summary generation via LLMs and Ollama
+* Has support for article summary generation via LLMs and Ollama

 The project was built to work around performance issues and limitation of the Economist website and mobile application.